FrankYanhanSun/frankyanhansun.github.io/projects.md

 ---

 # Projects
-> Update: 08/02/2025
+> Update: 02/04/2025

 ## Papers
 - **Sun,Y**.
 (2024).<br>[Research on Diagnosis and Localization of Moles for Robotic Mole Removal Surgery Based on YOLO](https://doi.org/10.54254/2755-2721/111/2024CH0117).<br>Applied and Computational Engineering,111,105-113.

 ## Ongoing Projects
+- Creation for a bluetooth gamepad for controlling everything (robots, games, etc.)
-- Creation for automatic target-seeking robot car<br>**(In charge of PCB design for the expanded board of the ESP32s3 minimum system board and programming for motion control)**
+- Creation for an automatic target-seeking robot car<br>**(In charge of PCB design for the expanded board of the ESP32s3 minimum system board and programming for motion control)**

 ## Early Projects
 ### 2025